netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   in the checkout if the service has been selected.
 You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.
-* *Combined preferred day and time handling additional charge (handling fee)*: This amount will be added to the shipping cost if the services are used.
+* *Combined preferred day and time handling additional charge (handling fee)*: This amount will be added to the shipping cost if **both** services are booked.
 Use a decimal point, not comma.
   The gross amount must be entered here (incl.
 VAT).
 If you want to offer the services combination for free, enter a ``0`` here.
-* *Combined preferred day and time handling fee text*: This text will be displayed to the customer in the checkout if both service has been selected.
+* *Combined preferred day and time handling fee text*: This text will be displayed to the customer in the checkout if both services have been selected.
 You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.

-.. admonition:: Hint

-   **In case you like to offer preferred delivery options in your shop frontend, please note the following hint**

-   The plugin contains a tracking pixel due to reporting purposes of preferred services.
-   Its output is the URL where the preferred services are integrated via plugin as well as the number of plugin calls.
-   There is no personal data created or collected.

-      Deactivation: System -> Configuration -> Checkout -> DHL Versenden Tracking

-**Important:** The services *Preferred Day* and *Preferred Time* are **enabled by default!**
-Therefore the standard DHL handling fees will be added to the shipping cost.

 * *Cut off time*: This sets the time up to which new orders will be dispatched on the same day.
 Orders placed *after* the cut off time will not be dispatched on the same day.
 The earliest possible preferred day will then be postponed by one day.

-.. admonition:: Additional cost for Preferred Day / Preferred Time

-   When using the shipping method *Free Shipping* the additional handling fees will always be ignored!

-If you want to use the shipping method *Table Rates* and set a threshold for free shipping, we recommend setting up a Shopping Cart Price Rule for this.
-By using this shipping method the additional fees for DHL services will be included.

 .. admonition:: Cut off time

-   For this feature the server time of your system is important.
    To make sure the time threshold works as expected, the server time needs to be set correctly.
-Check if there are any offsets due to daylight saving time or differing time zones.
-Adjust the cut off time setting to compensate this, if needed.
+Check for any offsets due to daylight saving time or differing time zones.
+Adjust the cut off time setting to compensate, if needed.

 .. raw:: pdf